-Washington – in all likelihood – did not stand inside the boat and certainly not in such a heroic fashion.
+Washington was – in all likelihood – not standing and certainly not in such a heroic fashion.

 And, not incidentally, Washington and his men are heading in the wrong direction.

 George Washington was one of Virginia’s wealthiest men.
-(And, like virtually all plantation owners of his day, a slaveholder.)
-Yet few risked more in defying tyranny.
+Yet few risked more to defy tyranny.

-When the revolutionary leaders pledged their lives, their fortunes and their sacred honor, it was more than just fine-sounding words.
+When the revolutionary leaders pledged their lives, their fortunes and their sacred honor, these were more than just fine-sounding words.
 It was treason.

-The founders knew that if the king’s soldiers captured them, they would be hanged.
+The founders knew that if the king’s soldiers caught them, they would be hanged.

-Yet Washington left his comfortable, aristocratic life and led a ragtag army of ill-trained, poorly clothed, underfed soldiers against the armed forces of the king of England – and won our independence.
+Yet Washington left his comfortable, aristocratic life and led a ragtag army of ill-trained, poorly clothed, underfed soldiers against the most powerful army in the world – and won our independence.

 That’s not the reason I own the painting, however.

-Many historians regard Washington as “The Indispensable Man,” the crucial founding father and one of the two or three greatest presidents ever.
+Many historians regard Washington as “The Indispensable Man,” the crucial founding father and one of the greatest presidents ever.

-Washington’s greatest act, the one that made him internationally famous, was his resignation as commander in chief after the war.
+Washington’s most astonishing act, the one that made him internationally famous, was his resignation as commander in chief after the war.

 Following the signing of the peace treaty and British recognition of American independence, Washington stunned the world when he surrendered his sword to Congress and retired to his farm at Mount Vernon.

-Far from giving up the powers they possessed, they generally pressed on to acquire more.
+Conquerors had always made sure they received political and material rewards commensurate with their achievements.
+And far from giving up the powers they possessed, they pressed on to acquire more.